Oronoco Rum

 Oronoco is a premium rum from Brazil, produced by cachaça makers Vicente, and Roberto Bastos Ribeiro.

+History

+In 1974, Jaimundo Bastos Ribeiro started to make spirits at the family's Fazenda Soledade estate.
+In 1986, Jaimundo's younger brothers Vicente and Roberto Bastos Ribeiro joined their older brother to turn his artisanal distillery into a premium maker of cachaça and rum.
+Diageo launched the global distribution of the Bastos Ribeiro-produced Oronoco Rum in 2005.
+It was advertised as the "first ever super-premium white rum made from fresh cut Brazilian mountain cane".
+Diageo discontinued the distribution of the brand in 2010.

 Production

-Oronoco is produced by Vicente, and Roberto Bastos Ribeiro, a distillery in Brazil known for producing cachaça, it is made from mountain-grown sugar cane, with a taste popularly described as possessing hints of vanilla and molasses.
+Oronoco is produced by Vicente and Roberto Bastos Ribeiro, a distillery in Fazenda Soledade in Brazil known for producing cachaça, it is made from mountain-grown sugar cane, with a taste popularly described as possessing hints of vanilla and molasses.

 Awards

 Gold Medal, 2005 San Francisco World Spirits Competition.